 Punjene Paprike -Croatian Stuffed Peppers Sauce

-- In a separate saucepan on medium heat add the olive oil and saute the diced medium onion
+- In a saucepan on medium heat add the olive oil and saute the diced medium onion

 - Add smoked meat and sausages if you like smokey flavors (my mom always adds smoked meat like sausage)

 - Once the peppers are done cooking let them cool slightly before serving as they can fall apart.

 - Remove them gently from the pot with a slotted spoon so they don’t break.